- Adaptive Leadership

 Examples of Strategic Initiatives

-There is a wide range of strategic initiative examples that can be used as examples across organization types, functions, markets, and people.
-A few samples of strategic initiatives can be found below:
+There is a wide range of strategic initiative examples across organization types, functions, markets, and people.
+A few samples of strategic initiatives are:

 - Raise brand awareness with a social-media campaign